top of page

 • How can you help with my mental health?

 While Dr. Nevett is not a psychologist or psychiatrist, she can support your mental health in several meaningful ways.
 If specialized care is needed, we can help you find the right provider and work closely with them to integrate any recommended treatments into your overall health plan.
-Dr. Nevett wants to be a trusted friend in your journey, offering her experience and knowledge as guidance and tools that address both the mind and body.
+Dr. Nevett aims to be a trusted partner in your journey, offering her experience and knowledge as guidance and tools that address both the mind and body.
 We recognize that mental and physical health are deeply interconnected, and together, we can explore behavioral strategies, medications, and other approaches to improve your overall well-being.

 bottom of page